-- Symptoms include gradual onset pain at the back of the knee.
+- Pain at the back of the knee.

-- Tenderness will be felt at the origin of the calf muscle, just behind the knee.
+- You will feel tenderness when pressing in at the origin of the muscle, behind your knee.

-- Sometimes calf stretches may also be painful, but not always.
+- Sometimes calf stretching exercises may also be painful, but not always.

 What causes Gastrocnemius tendonitis?